shad0wrider/BlackHole/README.md

 This is the original Source Code for the BlackHole App Written by Ankit Sangwan (Sangwan5688)

-This data has Downloaded from "the wayback machine" where is was archived :)
+This data was Downloaded from "the wayback machine" where is was archived :)

 https://web.archive.org/web/20230626124654/https://codeload.github.com/Sangwan5688/BlackHole/zip/refs/heads/main